All right, our two Sean Hannity show, toll-free our numbers, 800-941.

 I remember Arizona when it was a conservative state.

-We've had an influx of Californians coming in here with their politics, and people from who knows where else with their politics, and this state isn't what it used to be.
+We've had an influx of Californians coming in here with their politics and people from who knows where else with their politics.

-And I I'm upset at the voters that they didn't pay attention to we we've got illegals being dropped off in our streets.
+And I'm upset at the voters that they didn't pay attention to.

 They've dropped busloads of illegals off at hotels out there, and nobody seems to remember this stuff.

-And they they vote the Democrats in.
+And they vote the Democrats in.

-They're not getting the full story from Fox News or uh or other conservative reporters, and it it's just frustrating to me to sit back and see this happening.
+They're not getting the full story from Fox News or other conservative reporters.

 Now we're blessed with a trifecta of ignorance and incompetence.

-Katie Hobbs governor, Mark Kelly, Senator, and Joe Biden president.
+Katie Hobbs, governor, Mark Kelly, senator, and Joe Biden, president.

-That is an optimistic uh message.
+There's an optimistic message.

 They're not.

-You know, what what the Republicans now can do with the majority in the House can't be understated, though.
+You know, what the Republicans now can do with the majority in the House can't be understated, though.

-Um, because they can now challenge Mayorcus on the issues.
+And this will help a lot because they can now challenge Mayorkis on the issues.

-However, they can now they have the investigative subpoena power to get to the bottom of how it is this administration is not enforcing the laws of the land.
+However, they can now, they have the investigative subpoena power to get to the bottom of how it is this administration is not enforcing the laws of the land.

-Uh, and not only that, they're offering preferential treatment to illegal immigrants.
+And not only that, they're offering preferential treatment to illegal immigrants.

 You know, that's it.